sumn2u/learn-javascript/en/promise-async-await/promise.md

 });
 ```

-Here, a function is passed to `new Promise` also known as the _executor,_ and runs automatically upon creation.
+Here, a function is passed to `new Promise` also known as the _executor_, and runs automatically upon creation.
 It contains the producing code that gives the result. `resolve` and `rejects` are the arguments provided by the JavaScript itself and are called one of these upon results.

 * `resolve(value):` a callback function that returns `value` upon result
 * `reject(error)`: a callback function that returns `error` upon error, it returns an error object